Child Custody

 ATTORNEY

-Palmdale Child Custody Lawyer
+Palmdale Child Custody Attorney

 When two parents separate or divorce, the issue of child custody will have to be resolved.
 The parent who is not given custody can be given visitation rights.
 In the future, child custody arrangements may have to be modified if one parent's circumstances change significantly.
 If you are seeking child custody, we encourage you to schedule a case evaluation with our Palmdale divorce attorney.
 We are able to assist clients through a variety of cases, including interstate and international custody disputes.
 We can help you find the best legal solution if one parent is guilty of domestic violence.
 No matter what your situation, our firm can help safeguard your rights.